Naseby battlefield project organises both public and private group tours, see below for availability

 . . . if the outcome of Naseby had been different.
 Understand the The Battle itself and The Consequences of the Battle and share your story of how you think Naseby has impacted your life.

 The best way to truly understand a battle is to walk in the footsteps of those who took part.
 Our tours follow those footsteps and give you unique access.
-The Naseby Battlefield Project offers public tours of Naseby Battlefield eight times a year starting in March.
+The Naseby Battlefield Project offers both public tours and bespoke tours of Naseby Battlefield eight times a year.
+These tours are often enriched by friends and supporting reenactor groups bringing key-aspects of the story to life on the actual battlefield.
+You will be surprised who you might meet.

 The World Turned Upside Down